raj03kumar/Eco-hack-hackathon/README.md

 # Ecolive

-Ecolive is a website made for providing residents of Delhi help and support regarding Air Pollution and information about AQI index in their surroundings.
+Ecolive is a website made for providing help and support to the residents of New Delhi regarding Air Pollution and information about AQI index in their surroundings and any emergency medical assistance.
 ---
 This website is completely designed using tailwindCss and HTML.